England players booed for taking a knee despite plea by team - News Break

 England players booed for taking a knee despite plea by team

 The boos, which could be heard over those fans applauding, came despite pleas from the team to respect the anti-racism gesture.
-Croatia’s players did not take a knee as expected ahead of the Group D game, which England won 1-0.
+Croatia’s players did not take a knee as expected.

 “They are doing this as a mechanism of peacefully protesting against discrimination, injustice and inequality,” the FA said in a statement to fans.
 “This is personally important to the players and the values the team collectively represents.
 This gesture of unity and fighting against inequality can be traced back as far as the 18th century.